↑

 Ditch your toxic dishwasher detergent powder or tablets in favor of this DIY dishwasher powder - made with just a few simple ingredients.

-But… in the last few years we have used this, we have been quite happy.
+But… in the last few years I have used this, I have been quite happy.
 One of the best things about this recipe is that if it doesn’t work out for you, you can use the ingredients to make your own powdered laundry soap (with a bit of citric acid mixed in).

 Just pick up a few bars of Castile Soap (Dr. Bronner’s or Kirk’s are our favorite) and cut into squares, then pop in the food processor.
-See our DIY here (we love this laundry soap).
+See my DIY here (I love this laundry soap).

 Homemade Dishwasher Detergent